imesias/froopyland/README.md

 # froopyland

-A collection of free fonts
+A collection of free fonts I typically use on my workstation.